 So, knowing that the formation of PTSD involves a high degree of trance (the REM state), it makes sense to use the same state to get you out of it.

-Talking therapies like counselling and psychotherapy (using only the conscious mind) will only scratch the surface.
+Talking therapies like counselling and psychotherapy (using only the conscious mind) scratch the surface.
 They can leave you feeling even worse after the session by ‘opening the wound’ without actually taking the necessary steps to heal it.

 It is usually not enough just to talk about things with a counsellor in order to resolve PTSD.
 You have to actually do something with the memories.

-I’ve lost count of the number of clients who have told me of their previous therapist’s asking them to go over and over – in minute detail – the stories of their woes.
+I’ve lost count of the number of clients who have told me of their previous therapist’s asking them to go over and over – in graphic detail – the stories of their woes.
 To my mind this is abusive therapy.

 The Rewind technique